raguar94/InventorySystem/README.md

 # Crafting teaser
 - There's a little bit of logic for a crafting system in this plugin.
 It is really basic, and again use it at your own risk.
-- In the **UGCInventoryMappingDataAsset** there's a map called **ItemsCategoryCraftingRecipes**.
+- In the **UISInventoryMappingDataAsset** there's a map called **ItemsCategoryCraftingRecipes**.
 Similar to the other map.
 Here you can separate all the recipes by category.
   ```
   TMap<FGameplayTag, FItemRecipeInfo> ItemsCategoryCraftingRecipes;
   ```